 If you've been looking for a longer yoga practice,

 Barry's is looking to raise at least $10,000 for global medical equipment provider Direct Relief, and they're doing so by bringing workouts into your home every Saturday morning.
 These classes are free for first responders and healthcare workers, and everyone else can donate, with the proceeds going to Direct Relief.
-Yoga to the People has always been donation-based to improve access to yoga year-round.
+9 Yoga To The People Yoga to the People has always been donation-based to improve access to yoga year-round.
 Whether you tune into their workshops, their virtual yoga sessions, or their podcast, you can donate right on the site.
+11 The Yoga Studio 24

 When Monday is looming and the Sunday scaries hit, why not Zoom your way through a yoga session?
 Weekly Sunday morning classes from